BIG-SA/BASH-Intro-2018/notes/2_filters.md

 Using your `BashWk2` folder

-1. Count how many genes are on each strand of each chromosome for the gtf `BDGP6_genes.gtf`
+1. Count how many genes are on each strand of each chromosome for the gtf `BDGP6_genes.gtf`.
-2. Download the file ftp://ftp.ensembl.org/pub/release-92/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.92.gtf.gz
+2. Using `wget` or `curl`, download the file ftp://ftp.ensembl.org/pub/release-92/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.92.gtf.gz
 3. Without extracting the file, count how many different types of features there are in the third column.
 4. Write this summary to the file `featureTypes.txt`
 5. Repeat this process counting how many of each of these features there are on each chromosome and write the output to the file `featuresByChromosome.txt`.